 Perfect Espresso: How to Use an Espresso Machine to Pull the Espresso Shot

 Some things are better when they’re done by hand: making bread, driving a stick shift, and yes, brewing espresso.
-Pod espresso is easy (and lame), and your neighborhood coffee shop can get you in-n-out in minutes; but home espresso brewing offers the pinnacle of connection to your brew.
+Pod espresso is easy (and lame), and your neighbourhood coffee shop can get you in-n-out in minutes; but home espresso brewing offers the pinnacle of connection to your brew.

 Pulling a great shot of espresso is not as easy as A, B, C; but with the following tips you can skip much of the painful learning curve.